-- Zero Emission Government Fleet Declaration and EV30@30, campaigns of the Clean Energy Ministerial, aim for 100 percent zero-emission LDV acquisitions of government-owned and operated fleets by 2035 and 30 percent of vehicle sales to be EVs by 2030, respectively.94 - EV100 is comprised of companies that have committed to switching their vehicle fleets to EVs and/or installing charging infrastructure for staff and customers by 2030.95 - The Zero Emissions Vehicles (ZEVs) Transition Council, launched in 2020, provides a forum for many of the world's largest automotive markets to enhance political cooperation on the transition to ZEVs.96
+- Zero Emission Government Fleet Declaration and EV30@30, which are campaigns of the Clean Energy Ministerial, aim for 100 percent zero-emission LDV acquisitions of government-owned and operated fleets by 2035 and 30 percent of vehicle sales to be EVs by 2030, respectively - EV100, which is comprised of companies that have committed to switching their vehicle fleets to EVs and/or installing charging infrastructure for staff and customers by 2030 - the Zero Emissions Vehicles (ZEVs) Transition Council, which was launched in 2020 and provides a forum for many of the world's largest automotive markets to enhance political cooperation on the transition to ZEVs.

-- Lack of charging infrastructure and high up-front costs of some EVs (e.g., zero-emission trucks), especially in developing countries.97 - Supply chain limitations, geopolitical risks, and negative environmental and social impacts associated with critical minerals used in batteries.
+A lack of charging infrastructure and high up-front costs of some EVs (e.g., zero-emission trucks) may be an obstacle to achieving goals to scale up EV use, especially in developing countries.

+Furthermore, supply chain limitations, geopolitical risks, and negative environmental and social impacts associated with critical minerals used in batteries pose challenges to implementation of this signal.

-- Reducing emissions from on-road transportation can deliver a range of co-benefits, including improved air quality and public health. - Jobs in energy transition-related sectors-including EVs-could reach 74.2 million in 2030 under the International Renewable Energy Agency's 1.5 degree C scenario.
-This compares to 45.8 million under governments' 2020 energy plans, targets, and policies.98 - Some policy options to shift toward EVs and away from internal combustion engines (e.g., gas taxes) could have regressive impacts on low-income populations. - Negative environmental and social impacts are associated with the mining of critical minerals, which are required for batteries and found in a limited number of countries.99
+Reducing emissions from on-road transportation can deliver a range of co-benefits, including improved air quality and public health (SDG 3).
+Scaling up EVs can also have a positive effect on economic security (SDG 8), as jobs in energy transition-related sectors-including EVs-could reach 74.2 million jobs in 2030 under the International Renewable Energy Agency's 1.5 degree C scenario.
+This compares to 45.8 million jobs under governments' 2020 energy plans, targets, and policies.

+Some policy options to shift toward EVs and away from internal combustion engines (e.g., gas taxes), however, could have regressive impacts on low-income populations (SDG 1, no poverty).
+There are also negative environmental and social impacts associated with mining critical minerals, which are required for batteries and found in a limited number of countries.